Erotemic/xdoctest/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Xdoctest is distributed on pypi as a universal wheel and can be pip installed on Python 2.7, Python 3.4+.
+Xdoctest is distributed on pypi as a universal wheel and can be pip installed on Python 3.6+ (Python 2.7 and 3.4 / 3.5 support was removed in Version 1.1.0).
 Installations are tested on CPython and PyPy implementations.

 ::